jashnpreetsingh/level-up-prep/react-app/README.md

 # 🌑 Shadow Monarch Training System

-> *"Arise."* - Daily quest tracker for Google ML Engineer interview prep
+> *"Arise."* - Daily quest tracker for ML Engineer interview prep

 A gamified learning tracker inspired by Solo Leveling, designed for systematic ML/DSA interview preparation.
 Track your progress, level up your skills, and become the Shadow Monarch of technical interviews.